 Call for Abstract

-4th International Conference on Palliative Care and Hospice Nursing, will be organized around the theme “”
+4th International Conference on Palliative Care and Hospice Nursing, will be organized around the theme “Heartfelt Patient Care from the Spirit of Innovation”

 Palliative Care 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Palliative Care 2018